Manspear/StyleGuide/README.md

 In any `Identifier` of any kind, **never** use the following unless absolutely forced to:

-* White space of any kind
+* White space of any kind (except for material parameters, there white space MUST be used to separate words)
 * Backward slashes `\`
 * Symbols i.e. `#!@$%`
 * Any Unicode character